-Though BooxAI’s lowest tiered Basic Bundle ($299) is also geared for authors with a completed manuscript and design, it does offer a consultation with a production manager, so you can review your materials with a BooxAI representative before you publish.
+BooxAI’s lowest tiered Basic Plan ([db_wc_production_price id=”6852″]; monthly subscription available starting at $20/month for distribution) gives authors basic proofreading, formatting and design services, so that even if you are in need of editing and design help, you can have production help at an affordable price, all managed by BooxAI’s in-house staff.
+The Basic Plan also offers a consultation with a production manager, so you can review your materials with a BooxAI representative before you publish.
 BooxAI also includes accessing 100+ channels of distribution, while KDP does not handle distribution, leaving it to the author to manage distributors independently.
 KDP warns that your book must meet a list of strict requirements to be accepted for expanded distribution through retailers and bookstores – and you are on your own in assuring your files meet the requirements.
 In comparison with KDP, BooxAI offers all-inclusive packages, acting as your publishing team from the early part of the process (like editing and proofreading) to book cover design, formatting, distribution, and marketing, all from BooxAI’s platform.
 Most importantly, you will have both AI technology and BooxAI staff guiding you every step of the way, so you can avoid costly mistakes.

 In essence, you get what you pay for – and since the majority of independent authors are not publishing professionals, choosing a company that can provide the same services major publishing houses would provide puts authors at a huge advantage.